Skip to main content

 Employees with the Gatlinburg Public Works Department.
 The city recently reinvested in a new public works facility on property damaged by the 2016 wildfires.
 (Photo by Gatlinburg)

-With the properties secured, planning began on a $15.6 million cohesive public works campus, which brought bring together the city’s utilities maintenance department, building maintenance department, street department, customer service center, and trolley fleet together under one roof.
-The facility also has room to house the millions of lights used each year for the city’s annual Winterfest, a covered fleet shelter for trolleys, an indoor vehicle wash for all of the city’s fleet vehicles, and several centralized storage facilities for various department needs.
+With the land secured, planning began on a $15.6 million cohesive public works complex to bring the Utilities Maintenance, Building Maintenance, and Street Departments, customer service center, and trolley fleet together in one place.
+The location also houses millions of lights used each year for the city’s Winterfest, an indoor wash facility for city vehicles, and storage options for various department needs.

-By bringing all of these departments under one roof, efficiency has been increased in all departments with communication, coordination, and response times all improving.
-Staff can now better collaborate, share resources, and streamline workflows as well as ensure efforts are not duplicated.
+As a result of this centralization, efficiency has increased in all departments with communication, coordination, and response times improving.
+Staff can now collaborate, share resources, streamline workflows, and ensure efforts are not duplicated.

 Gatlinburg public works employes